 We’ve also greatly reduced the number of toys.
 This was something I started doing way back when we had foster children.
 I realized that if I couldn’t pick up their toys in 5 minutes, we had too many out.
 I refuse to spend my days looking at chaos, because I know it isn’t good for me, and can’t be good for them, but I also know that I can’t spend my entire day cleaning it all up.

 The answer was to have fewer things.
 This has been a slow but steady process, and definitely didn’t happen overnight.
+One of the other reasons for home schooling was to ensure that children are safer in home a there are many bullies who carry weapons and with easy buy 5.56 ammo online I did not want my children in the middle of such situations.
 We have moved a lot in our 12 years of being married, and Jesse and I have used each move to take stock of what we own, and what we can purge, because we know that holding onto things we won’t use is actually depriving someone else in the world who might not be able to afford it, and why let it deteriorate in storage if someone else can use it?
 In the picture below, you see the extent of Thomas’ baby toys.
 We don’t have any in storage or on rotation, this is it.
 I even feel like it may be too many, but he really likes the duplos because they are so much like the “bro-bros” legos.
 I took a few of our other plastic toys and sent them to live at my mom’s house so that the boys could have them as a special treat when they spend time there (plus, no packing toys for going back and forth).

 How do we answer the boys when they ask for more toys on Christmas or birthdays?
 We are definitely still working on this area, because gift giving is my love language and if I wasn’t after a greater good, I would probably spoil my kids rotten.
 They also have super generous sets of grandparents and aunts and uncles, but I feel very lucky that all of them ask what we choose for our home and even offer to buy passes or art supplies instead of more “things”.
 And when it comes to toys at the store, we’ve started a tradition of being able to “pick” out one toy at the store for birthdays.